AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 We make use of **tagged aggregate structures**, which can be found in `pcot.utils.taggedaggregate`.
 These are dictionaries and lists, but each has a formal, typed structure with "tags" giving the names of the members, their types, and default values.

-Each is described by a type singleton object
+Each is described by a type singleton object which provides descriptions of its elements (these are the "tags" in the name).
+Calling `create()` on the singleton builds an instance of the structure with all the values filled in with defaults.

 ### TaggedDictType
 The main type used is `TaggedDictType`, which describes the format of a set of key/value pairs.
-Bear in mind that the `TaggedDictType` is a singleton - each individual set of keys and values is a `TaggedDict`.
+Calling `create()` on one of these objects builds a `TaggedDict` object containing the default values.

 The `TaggedDictType` constructor takes a set of keyword arguments.
 Each key is the same of an element in the dict, and each value describes that element as a tuple of: